KevinGreene/drools-optaplanner-talk/sections/planning_algorithm.md

 Rules!

-(much more reliable than gut instinct)
+Much more reliable than gut instinct

+But certain rules are more important than others when it comes to "goodness"

+Scoring

+Hard Score - Physically impossible or invalidating

+Soft Score - Preferences

+Bendable Score

 ## Data Design